 “I feel no difference.
 I work for the Christians, Yazidis, Jews, everybody else.
 For me, we are all equal.”[viii] – Dr. Sarah AK Ahmed

-In Northern Iraq, Sarah’s daily tasks range from cooking meals for 25,000-50,000 people to finding and distributing basic necessities, including wheelchairs, beds and cradles.[ix]
-She also works to ensure that the FRRME St. George’s clinic has supplies for its patients, which range from 80 to 100 every day.[x]
+In Northern Iraq, Sarah’s daily tasks at FRRME ranged from cooking meals for 25,000-50,000 people to finding and distributing basic necessities, including wheelchairs, beds and cradles.[ix]
+She also worked to ensure that the FRRME St. George’s clinic had supplies for its patients, which range from 80 to 100 every day.[x]
 During times of violent conflict, these soberingly small victories can make a real difference, despite the overwhelming level of human suffering that exists.
 So Dr. Ahmed keeps going—undeterred by tragedy and war, motivated to live out her religion, especially for the children in Iraq.[xi]
 “Those little people have so much hope in them, so much magic.
 Despite all [they] have been going through, they still have this pureness and holiness around them.”[xii]

 “I’ll keep helping as much as I can … I’ll keep providing for all the Christians, and all the other religious minorities: Shabak, Yazidis, Ifailies, and Shia Muslims….
 I won’t stop until the last displaced family in any of the camps in the north of Iraq is either back to their home, or in a better place.
 That is my promise.”[xiii] – Dr. Sarah AK Ahmed